sonnynomnom/sonnynomnom/README.md

 ### About me:

 - Fam moved a bunch: Shanghai 🇨🇳, Paris 🇫🇷, Göttingen 🇩🇪, Oregon 🇺🇸, Ohio 🇺🇸, New York 🇺🇸.
-- I studied Computer Science at Ohio State University (6 brutal years lul).
+- I studied Computer Science at Ohio State University (6 brutal years).
 Then came to NYC to do my PhD (dropped out).
 - I taught CS at Columbia, NYU, CUNY, and led the charge at an EdTech company for five years before we sold it for $525m.
 - And now... finally, I'm building the startup of my dreams.